jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 families: autoregressive models for language, and diffusion models for images and videos.

-I think this is a false dichotomy.
-It treats "autoregressive" and "diffusion" as if they name two opposing model families, when they are mixing together several different choices: the data representation, the training objective, and the procedure used at inference time.
+This note is about three positions.

-Autoregression is primarily a way to sample: draw from a conditional distribution, append a new variable, and repeat.
-Diffusion is primarily a way to
+First, the usual split is a false dichotomy.
+Autoregressive and diffusion methods can coexist in the same generative system, because the labels mix together several different choices: representation, training objective, and inference procedure.

-refine: start from a corrupted or simple state, then repeatedly revise it toward data.
+Second, many pre-training algorithms share a smaller set of inference designs than their names suggest.
+Some spend inference compute by expanding a sequence.

-So the question I find more useful is:
+Others spend it by refining an existing state.
+Some can do both.

-> What inference move is the model allowed to make?
+Third, before choosing how to train one of these models, we should check whether the inference procedure is actually well specified.
+Does the sampler see the variables it needs?
+Does it represent the dependencies it will have to sample?

-This sounds small, but it changes the way I look at a lot of recent work.
+If not, the training objective is being asked to compensate for a missing piece of the algorithm.

 ## Two kinds of motion

-At inference time, extra compute usually buys one of two things.
+The second position starts with a simple observation: at inference time, extra compute usually buys one of two things.

 The first is that the object gets longer.
 A language model samples a token, appends it, and repeats.
 A video model might extend a clip.
 A reasoning model